ForgeRock/iot-edge/docs/building-the-gateway.md

-# Building the Thing Gateway
+# Building the IoT Gateway

-ForgeRock does not deliver binaries for the Thing Gateway as there are simply too many operating system and architecture combinations to support.
+ForgeRock does not deliver binaries for the IoT Gateway as there are simply too many operating system and architecture combinations to support.
 One of the reasons we chose the Go programming language is for its easy to use build tooling and great support for cross-compilation to target systems.